 You can use the colored strips to find your way back or leave them so that loved ones or rescue workers have a clue as to which way you went.

 12. To clean things you find in the dirt.
 Well, in a survival situation, even the smallest nail on the side of the road may save your life.
 One man’s trash is another man’s treasure and found items could just save your life in an SHTF situation.

 13. To remove hot pots from open fire.
 You need something that can hold heat long enough to effectively move hot plates, pots, and other hot materials with no hassle.
 You may have packed surgical or work gloves but those are useless against high temperatures.

 14. As a sling (to secure that broken arm, for example).

 15. As a weapon.
-Just fill with rocks, then tie them into a bundle, and hit your enemies hard.
-You can also use it against small game or to distract someone who might do you harm by using it as a makeshift shepherd’s sling.
+Just fill it with rocks, then tie them into a bundle, and hit your enemies hard.
+You can also use it against small game, or to distract someone who might do you harm by using it as a makeshift shepherd’s sling.

 16. As a towel.
 Bandanas are thin and easy to rinse.
 You never know when you might end up into the water and then have only have a few minutes to dry yourself up and get moving.

 18. Use it for a better grip on objects.
 Not only is a bandana perfect for pot holders, it also works extremely well as an extra grip for materials (i.e. wood, dirty tools, wet plastics, and glass, etc.).

 19. As kindling to start a fire.
-Most bandanas are made from cotton, which means it will burn.
+Most bandanas are made from cotton, which means they will burn.
 Cut into strips or pieces.
-Obviously, your bandana needs to be dry, otherwise you’re gonna have to try other ways to start a fire.
+Obviously, your bandana needs to be dry, otherwise you’re going to have to try other ways to start a fire.